Key precept: Paradoxically, death is humanity’s greatest strength against immortals.

 - By faith Enoch was translated that he should not see death…for before his translation he had this testimony, that he pleased God.
 But without faith it is impossible to please him: for he that cometh to God must believe 1) that he is, and 2) that he is a rewarder of them that diligently seek him.

 - By faith Noah…prepared an ark to the saving of his house; by the which he condemned the world, and became heir of the righteousness which is by faith.

 - By faith Abraham, when he was called to go out into a place which he should after receive for an inheritance, obeyed; and he went out…

 - By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his only begotten son, Of whom it was said, That in Isaac shall thy seed be called: Accounting that God was able to raise him up, even from the dead; from whence also he received him in a figure.”
 (Heb 11:4-19)

-What all these men had in common was that their righteous standing with God was not based on acting according to a list of required and proscribed behaviors, a list of legalistic do’s and don’ts, but on acting on faith in God’s word.
+What all these men had in common was that their righteous standing with God was not based on acting according to a list of required and proscribed behaviors, a list of legalistic do’s and don’ts.
+Oh, but their actions still counted – they acted on faith in God’s word.